-Desktop and Laptop Computers
+Computers and Displays

 Covered Products:

-For the purposes of this category, computers include both stationary and portable units, including desktop computers, notebook (which includes laptops) computers, and Tablet PCs.
-Although computers must be capable of using input devices and displays, computer systems do not need to include these devices on shipment to meet this definition.
+This specification covers both stationary and portable Computers and Displays which includes Desktop Computers, Integrated Desktop Computers, Notebook Computers, Slates/Tablets, Portable All-In-One Computers, Small Scale Servers, Thin Clients, Workstations, Monitors and Signage Displays.
+Although Computers must be capable of using input devices and displays, Computers do not need to include these devices on shipment to meet this definition.

 Definitions: